Special Forces of Zimbabwe

-Special Forces of Zimbabwe are the units of the Zimbabwe National Army that operate as special forces.
-These forces have been deployed in several African conflicts, including the Mozambique Civil War and the Second Congo War.
+Since their founding in 1980, the Special Forces of Zimbabwe have been deployed in several African conflicts, including the Mozambique Civil War and the Second Congo War.

 Antecedents

-In 1980 Prime Minister Robert Mugabe declared integration of Rhodesian Army, which at independence was the existing army, with the two guerilla armies: Zimbabwe African National Liberation Army (ZANLA) and Zimbabwe People's Revolutionary Army (ZIPRA).
+In 1980 Prime Minister Robert Mugabe declared the integration of Rhodesian Army, which at independence was the existing army, with the two guerilla armies: Zimbabwe African National Liberation Army (ZANLA) and Zimbabwe People's Revolutionary Army (ZIPRA).
 This meant Rhodesian Special forces were quickly disbanded and refounded.
 1 Commando Brigade was created based on the Rhodesian Light Infantry and Rhodesian African Rifles.
 British advisors refounded the Special Air Service.
 Special Forces selection and training were taken from the ones used by Rhodesian army Special forces.

 The first operation of the new Special Forces lasted from December 5 to 9 in 1984.
 Operation Lemon comprised elements of 3 Brigade, the Parachute Group and Special Air Service.
 Special Forces were deployed to Mozambique to protect the Beira Corridor railway link between Zimbabwe and the port of Beira.